Chapter 9 String Manipulation

 In the above example, the . metacharacter matches any character except for a newline character, so it will match all characters in the string.
 However, in the second example, the \\. regular expression matches only the period character, because the backslash is used to escape the period and tell the regular expression engine to treat it literally.

 So, if you have the following three elements in x.
-How can you identify the double quotes " in the strings?
+How can you identify the double quotes " as the matches in the strings using a regular expression?

 my "apple"